 A Normal Standard Distribution curve is a symmetric distribution where the area under the normal curve is 1 or 100%.
 The standard normal distribution is a type of special normal distribution with a mean (µ) of 0 and a standard deviation of 1.

-We use Z Scores to transform a given standard distribution into something that is easy for us to calculate probabilities on.
-Why?
-So we can determine the likelihood of some event happening.
+A standard normal distribution always mean zero and has intervals that increase by 1.
+Each number on the horizontal line corresponds to z-score.
+Hence, use Z Scores to transform a given standard distribution into something that is easy to calculate probabilities on.
+As it can determine the likelihood of some event happening.

 This is a common transformation, so there is a reference chart that allows us to look up values.
 Those values correlate to the value under the normal distribution curve – in other words, what’s the chance of an event happening.
 We use the Z table to find the percent chance.

 Most importantly, Z-score helps to calculate how much area that specific Z-score is associated with.
 A Z-score table is also known as a standard normal table used to find the exact area.
 Z-score table tells the total quantity of area contained to the left side of any score or value (x).

 There are two methods to read the Z-table:

 Case 1: Use Z-table to see the area under the value (x)

 In the Z-table top row and the first column corresponds to the Z-values and all the numbers in the middle corresponds to the areas.

 For example a Z-score of -1.53 has an area of 0.0630 to the left of it.
 In other words, p(Z<-1.53) = 0.0630.

 Standard normal table also used to determine the area to the right of any Z-value by subtracting the area on the left from 1.
 Simply, 1-AreaLeft = Arearight